The Best Canon Rebel T100 Lenses

-Here are the best lenses for the Canon EOS Rebel T100, also known as the EOS 4000D in Europe and EOS 3000D in Asia.
-A wide variety of focal lengths for different types of photography are mentioned.
-In addition to the recommended lenses, each section will have other alternatives for lower or higher price ranges.
+This is a list of the 8 best lenses for the Canon EOS Rebel T100.
+A wide selection of focal lengths for several kinds of photography are covered.
+Additionally, each choice will have more alternatives for higher or lower price ranges.

 Best Canon Rebel T100 Lenses: